CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/executions-grid.md

 An [execution][What is an Execution?] may be selected by clicking on its row and can be controlled by action icons at the top right of the Executions Grid.
 Multiple executions can be selected using `Ctrl + Click` or `Shift + Click`.
 Selected executions are indicated with a darker background and the actions available are dependent on the state of the selected executions; greyed-out action icons are not applicable to the selected executions’ state.

+See the [Selecting an Execution][Selecting an Execution tutorial] tutorial for a step-by-step guide.

 ### Continue the Execution

 Clicking the {{< image src="/images/Flow Editor - Continue Execution.png" >}} icon causes the selected executions to continue until the flow ends, a breakpoint is reached, or [`Break on exception`][Execution Options] is enabled and an exception has occurred causing the flow to pause.
 This action is only available for paused executions.